teetime-framework/TeeTime/src/site/markdown/download.md

 </dependency>
 ```

-If you did not add the Sonatype snapshot repository yet to your pom.xml, add also following lines to it, as otherwise Maven will not be able to find the needed artifacts:
+If you did not add the Sonatype snapshot repository yet to your ``pom.xml``, add also following lines to it, as otherwise Maven will not be able to find the needed artifacts:

 ```xml
 <repositories>